Last updated: 11/01/23 at 9:24 a.m.

 Shooting & Archery Ranges

-The shooting range will be closing for repairs and renovations beginning January 28th.
+The shooting range is closed for repairs and renovations.

 If designated parking areas on boat ramps, shooting ranges, trail heads or similar areas are full, the area has reached capacity.
 Do not park outside designated spaces.
 Do not park in any area not designated for legal parking.
 Normal rules for parking on WMAs apply—see hunting regulations on page 41.